karthik13691/Write-A-Data-Science-Blog-Post/README.md

 * plotly.express

 ### Project motivation
-I anlyzed data and wrote a data scienc blog about it as part of the Udacity's  Data Scientist nanodegree.
+I analyzed Seattle's Airbnb data and wrote a data science blog about it as part of the Udacity's Data Scientist nanodegree.
-I analyzed Seattle neighborhood's features and factors influencing Airbnb's rental prices.
+Its mostly about Seattle neighborhood's features and factors influencing Airbnb's rental prices.

 Here's an article posted on medium based on this analysis,